Poetry Projects - 2017 O, Miami Poetry Festival

 Created by WLRN and O, Miami

 WLRN and O, Miami invite you to write "Edible Odes," poems of 40 words or fewer that memorialize South Florida foods.
 Food and place are inextricably linked.
 What are the foods that make you feel at home?
 Serve us, in a short, edible ode, what makes eating Floridian for you.
-Submit here (Contest opens March 20, 2017 and closes April 18, 2017.)
+Submit here (Call opens March 20, 2017 and closes April 18, 2017.)
 Forty winners will be invited to read at Vizcaya Village on April 26th.

 End of the Road: Lies Boys 2 Men Told Me